-MICHAEL J. is a 4-month old white in-His parents have been separated since he was 2 weeks old.
+MICHAEL J. is a 4-month old white infant.

+His parents have been separated since he was 2 weeks old.
 His mother has left Michael in the care of various individuals, often for days at a time.
-Two weeks ago she abandoned him at a
+Two weeks ago she abandoned him at a babysitter's home.

 In the Shelter Michael has experienced feeding difficulties.
-He cries frequently but refuses to take more than 1/2 ounces of milk at a time.
-He seems generally unhappy in that he is often
+He cries frequently but refuses to take more than l1⁄2 ounces of milk at a time.
+He seems generally unhappy in that he is often fretful.

-One staff member states Michael is spoiled because he demands being held SS6-2
+One staff member states Michael is spoiled because he demands being held so often.